DFE-Digital/apply-the-service-standard-in-dfe/app/views/service-assurance/partials/_get-assessment-report.md

 If you receive an amber rating, you can move into the next phase of delivery.

 You’ll be given a list of actions in the report for any standards rated amber.
-You must address these actions within a 3-month timeframe.
+You must address these actions within 3 months.

 All amber-rated actions must be addressed before you book your next service assessment.